-A keen photographer, classic car enthusiast and award winning web designer.
+A keen photographer, camera collector, classic car enthusiast and award winning web designer.

 I am proud to have been born in Liverpool.
-My early years were spent in the Wirral peninsular, first New Brighton, then Moreton, then Heswall where we lived for 15 years.
-Then we moved to Ruthin in North Wales.
+My early years were spent in the Wirral peninsular, first New Brighton, then Moreton, then Heswall where I lived for 15 years.
+Then I moved to Ruthin in North Wales.
 After I left home, I lived in Chirk, before moving to Leicestershire.
 I then moved back to Ruthin, finally moving to Chester in 1987.

 I have always had an interest in photography thanks to my father who, like many of his generation, could only afford to use photography to record family life by doing his own processing (in the Bathroom).
 I joined Heswall Photographic Society, only shortly after its founding, and started doing my own developing and printing.

 Like many amateur photographers I really feel that my work has flourished since I acquired a digital camera back in 2001, thanks to the freedom to experiment and the immediacy of the results (not forgetting the saving of film costs).
 I love roaming the streets of Chester (or any other urban environment) and taking “street” photographs.
-A “project” I loved doing was photographing the well-known artist Edward Povey in his studio in Bangor.
-I am also interested in classic cars (and currently restoring a 1970 Triumph GT6) and occasionally visit car shows to take pictures!.
+A project I loved doing was photographing the well-known artist Edward Povey in his studio in Bangor.
+I am also interested in classic cars and currently own a 1970 Triumph GT6 which I have just restored again after 40 years of ownership.
+Naturally I enjoy visiting car shows to take pictures!.
 Another interest is in Architecture, I was a member of the 20th Century Society.
 I am also a member of the Royal Photographic Society and my Associateship panel used a series of images I took of the forgotten buildings of Chester’s ill fated “Northgate Project”.
 I have had pictures exhibited several times at the Open Art Exhibition in the Grosvenor Museum, Chester.